-thepinkgiftbag asked: Are there poc from history that weren't slaves or servents? ( I'm sure there were, but were there any well known ones?)
+thepinkgiftbag said: Are there poc from history that weren't slaves or servents? ( I'm sure there were, but were there any well known ones?)

 I get why you asked this question, and I get why you framed it the way you have.
 But I want to take this moment to break down what you’re really asking, here.
 Let’s take your question on a world tour.

 Education in the U.S. (and some other places, too), is incredibly Eurocentric, and most people don’t even know the histories of places other than Europe pre-1500s, and America post-1500s.

 This leads to the following assumptions that 1. all history occurred in Europe; 2.
 Europe was always dominant as a “continent” over all other continents; 3.
 That people we consider white are a world majority.